sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

 ### Create a page parameter
 The product details page will show the details of a specific product, but we need to be given the ID of the product to display.

-Therefore, we will create a page parameter to hold the ID.
+Therefore, we will create a page parameter on the ***product details page*** to hold the ID.
 The page parameter also makes it so when another page (product list page) wants to navigate to the details page, it will be required to provide a product ID.

 1. In the upper-left corner, below the app name, **ShoppingApp**, click the link with the name of the current page – **Home page**.